Aria Encryption Keys

 - When working with internal temporary tables written to disk, Aria encrypts them to disk using the ID 2 key, unless there is no ID 2 key, then it falls back on the ID 1 key.

-In addition to the plugin, while InnoDB supports the use of background encryption threads, Aria currently does not (see MDEV-18971 about that).
+In addition to the plugin, while InnoDB supports the use of background encryption threads, Aria currently does not (for more information, see MDEV-18971).
 When the plugin rotates keys, InnoDB automatically re-encrypts pages to use the new encryption key.
 However, Aria does not have a similar mechanism, meaning the tables remain on disk encrypted under the older version of the key.